Three lawyers have been accused of stealing more than €1million from the estates of dead British expats on the Costa del Sol.

 Investigators tracked down the woman’s legitimate heir – a son living in Switzerland with whom she reportedly had little contact.

-Police say one of the arrested lawyers contacted him, asking him to sign a power of attorney so the inheritance could supposedly be transferred.
+Police said one of the arrested lawyers contacted him, asking him to sign a power of attorney so the inheritance could supposedly be transferred.

 Believing his mother only owned an apartment in Nerja, he agreed.